-In this article, we will show you how to turn off or restrict Airdrop on your iPhone, iPad, and Mac, giving you control over who can send you files, and providing a higher level of privacy and security.
+Learn how to turn off or restrict the built-in AirDrop feature on your iPhone, iPad, and Mac to control who can wirelessly beam you files for better privacy and security.

 Note the distinction between turning off and restricting AirDrop.
-By simply turning it off, you are essentially putting the feature on pause.
-However, by restricting it, you are blocking the feature altogether.
-This is particularly handy if you want to block a child from using AirDrop, for instance.
+Turning AirDrop off essentially puts the feature on pause while restricting blocks it altogether.
+This is particularly handy if you want to stop a child from using AirDrop.

 Why turn off AirDrop